The complete guide to painting a beautiful subfloor that will last for years.

 I was fed up with my nasty, stained carpet but didn’t have the money for the hardwood floors I was dreaming of … or any other decent flooring for that matter.

 But that gross carpet had to go, so I decided to paint the plywood subfloor in my living and dining rooms.

 Many months later, I am finally done and I think I’m kind of in love with these painted floors!

 This was not a quick and easy project but it was incredibly inexpensive.
 And it was sooo worth the effort.
-Keep reading for the full tutorial and supply list.

 Supplies needed to Paint Plywood Subfloors

 - Utility knife, hammer, pry bar – for removing old carpet